openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_lb.rst

 #.
 At least one compute nodes with three network interfaces: management,
    project tunnel networks, and VLAN project networks.

+To improve understanding of network traffic flow, the network and compute nodes contain a separate network interface for VLAN project networks.
+In production environments, you can use any network interface for VLAN project networks.

 In the example configuration, the management network uses 10.0.0.0/24, the tunnel network uses 10.0.1.0/24, and the external network uses 203.0.113.0/24.
-The VLAN network does not require an IP address range because it only handles layer 2 connectivity.
+The VLAN network does not require an IP address range because it only handles layer-2 connectivity.

 .. image:: figures/scenario-legacy-hw.png
    :alt: Hardware layout